15 Mind-Blowing Ways Your Body Heals After You Quit Smoking

 After 8 hours

 Carbon monoxide is reduced and no longer stops oxygen from reaching the blood cells.
 Your cells have a much better supply of oxygen.
 In the case of pregnant women: Your unborn child also receives more oxygen.
-This is how smoking effects the way you look.

 After 24 hours